nikerla/vc-content/pages/blogs/news/2014-02-06-virtocommerce-1-8-release-notes.md

 # Reporting

 We are introducing new reporting module in Virto Commerce manager.
-Module works directly with Sql server reporting service (SSRS) reports files (RDL format – [http://technet.microsoft.com/en-us/library/ms155062.aspx](http://technet.microsoft.com/en-us/library/ms155062.aspx)).
+Module works directly with Sql server reporting service (SSRS) reports files (RDL format – <a href="http://technet.microsoft.com/en-us/library/ms155062.aspx" rel="nofollow">http://technet.microsoft.com/en-us/library/ms155062.aspx</a>).
 That means reports can be created with SSRS Reports Builder and uploaded directly to VC manager.
 However it is not using SSRS for generating reports data.
 Reports datasets are prepared by VC services.

 Used Microsoft Report Viewer component allows not only to print, bet export report data to PDF, Excel or Word files.